boltgolt/howdy/README.md

 Any Python errors get logged directly into the console and should indicate what went wrong.
 If authentication still fails but no errors are printed, you could take a look at the last lines in `/var/log/auth.log` to see if anything has been reported there.

-If you encounter an error that hasn't been reported yet, don't be afraid to open a new issue.
+Please first check the [wiki on common issues](https://github.com/boltgolt/howdy/wiki/Common-issues) and if you encounter an error that hasn't been reported yet, don't be afraid to open a new issue.

 ## A note on security